sherpa/sherpa/README.md

 - to build the [`XSPEC`](https://heasarc.gsfc.nasa.gov/xanadu/xspec/)
   extension to provide many common Astronomical X-ray spectral models

-These and other customization options are descibed below.
+These and other customization options are described below.

 Binary installation using Anaconda